 Though most people outside of big cities don’t have easy access to 20 stories or more, it’s possible to put together a great stair workout with far less: “Look at all the creative things people do in step aerobics classes,” he notes, “and that’s just one step!”

-With that in mind, Aponte has designed three different stair workouts especially for Experience Life readers: one for sea-level folks with access to just a couple of flights (next page), another for city-dwellers and travelers who frequent high-rises, and one for the stair machine.
-(See the online version of this article at experiencelife.com for the latter two.)
-Give one of these options a try, and next time you’re looking for a fitness challenge, remember: There’s always one waiting for you behind the door marked “Stairs.”
+With that in mind, Aponte has designed three different stair workouts especially for Experience Life readers: one for sea-level folks with access to just a couple of flights (the first workout below), another for city-dwellers and travelers who frequent high-rises, and one for the stair machine (further down).

 The 30-Minute Challenge